 Any personal data we collect during registration or otherwise is designed to allow us to:

-- personalise the site for you
+- personalise the site and veterinary service for you

 - give you access to, and to provide you with, the right kinds of information related to your enquiry